I’ve been maxing out my after-tax 401(k) and converting it to a Roth for 2 years — is this a good strategy?

 © Canva | Tatsiana Volkava from Getty Images and designer491 from Getty Images

-The $24,500 elective deferral limit for 2026 is a ceiling that average workers rarely approach, yet for top earners it feels more like a floor.
+The $24,500 elective deferral limit for 2026 is a ceiling that average workers rarely approach, yet for top earners it functions more like a floor.
 Even adding a Roth IRA, which caps at $7,500 in after-tax contributions for 2026, does not move the needle much for someone with substantial disposable income to shelter.
 That gap is exactly why more sophisticated strategies have gained traction.

 One of the most powerful of these approaches is the mega backdoor Roth conversion.
 The strategy works by first maxing out standard 401(k) contributions, then stacking additional after-tax dollars into the same plan up to the Section 415(c) combined ceiling of $72,000 for 2026.
 Workers aged 60 to 63 can go even further: the SECURE 2.0 “super catch-up” provision raises their overall plan cap to $83,250.
 Those extra after-tax dollars are then rolled into a Roth IRA or, if the plan allows it, converted inside the plan to a Roth 401(k).